waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   Proactive Tile Testing: Upon encountering any new, undocumented tile type, I MUST immediately form a hypothesis, test it, and log the results before proceeding.
 *   Mark Warps Immediately: Mark both warp entrance and exit immediately upon use.
 *   Verify Agent Outputs: Always verify agent claims (e.g., item possession) against the direct game state before acting.
-*   **Verify Position After Movement:** After every `path_plan` execution, I must verify my actual `current_position` from the Game State against the plan's destination to prevent movement-related hallucinations.
+*   **Verify Position After Movement:** After every movement action, I must verify my actual `current_position` from the Game State against the plan's destination to prevent movement-related hallucinations.

 ## II.
-System Instability & Hallucinations
+Critical System Instability & Hallucinations
 *   **Position Hallucinations:** I have a recurring issue of hallucinating my position after a movement action.
 This has been confirmed by system warnings.
 Corrective Action: I must strictly adhere to my core principle of verifying my position after every move.
-*   **`path_plan` Corruption Trigger (Confirmed):** Executing a `path_plan`, even for a single tile, has been confirmed to be a trigger for catastrophic game corruption. **MITIGATION STRATEGY: The `path_plan` feature is too unstable and MUST NOT BE USED.** All future overworld movement must be performed manually with single directional button presses per turn.
+*   **`path_plan` Corruption Trigger (Confirmed Turn 26316):** Executing a `path_plan`, even for a single tile, has now been confirmed on multiple occasions (e.g., Turn 26095, Turn 26316) to be a trigger for catastrophic game corruption. **MITIGATION STRATEGY: The `path_plan` feature is too unstable and MUST NOT BE USED.** All future overworld movement must be performed manually with single directional button presses per turn until this issue is understood and resolved.

 ## III.
 Tile Traversal Rules
 *   Traversable: FLOOR, TALL_GRASS, LONG_GRASS, DOOR, LADDER, WARP_CARPET_RIGHT, WARP_CARPET_DOWN.